bpm-rocks/ini/README.md

     PREFIX_SECTIONENCODED=(array of unencoded key names)
     PREFIX_SECTIONENCODED_KEYENCODED=value

+Duplicted section names are merged together.
+Duplicated keys will have their values changed into an array so all of the values will be captured.
+For example, the INI on the left will be parsed into variables similar to the right side.
+Keep in mind that section names and keys are case insensitive.

+[Section1]       PREFIX=(SECTION1 SECTION2 Key=value kEy=value2       PREFIX_SECTION1=(KEY)

+[Section2]       PREFIX_SECTION2=(ANOTHER) another=value                   PREFIX_SECTION1_KEY=(value value2 value3)
+ [SECTION1] KEY=value3       PREFIX_SECTION2_ANOTHER=value

-You should not use these environment variables directly.
-Instead, use the other utility functions to access the values.
+You should not use the generated environment variables directly.
+Instead, use the other utility functions (eg. `ini::get`) to access the values.

       $1: Prefix for variables.
       $2: INI file contents